Human-powered aircraft

 A human-powered aircraft (HPA) is an aircraft belonging to the class of vehicles known as human-powered transport.

+As its name suggests, HPAs have the pilot not only steer, but also power the aircraft with a system similar to a bicycle.
+A pair of pedals, moved by the pilot's feet, is connected to a propeller, or in the case of earlier prototypes, an ornithopter mechanism, which powers the aircraft.

+Often, a hybrid system is used; where sometimes the pedals would charge a battery, which would, at the push of a button, power an electric motor that is connected to the propeller.

 Human-powered aircraft have been successfully flown over considerable distances.
 However, they are still primarily constructed as engineering challenges rather than for any kind of recreational or utilitarian purpose.

 History

 Early attempts at human-powered flight were unsuccessful because of the difficulty of achieving the high power-to-weight ratio.
 Prototypes often used ornithopter principles which were not only too heavy to meet this requirement but aerodynamically unsatisfactory.

 First attempts

 In 1904, Scientific American published an article and a photograph of a bicycle plane built by Steward Winslow of Riparia, Washington.
 He attempted to fly his plane on 30 July 1904, but one of the wheels failed.